mchav/mchav.github.io/_posts/2025-10-13-iris-classification-in-haskell.md

 ```

 The `<$>` and `<*>` operators are Haskell's way of working with random
-initialization.
+initialisation.
 Think of this as: "Create an MLP by randomly sampling
 weights for both layers."